DCP FAQ

 FRAMERATE

-The preferred framerates for DCP creation are 23.976 fps or 24 fps.
+The most universal and preferred framerates for source files for DCP creation are 23.976 fps or 24 fps.

 -

-If your project was shot or finished in a different framerate, we can still create the DCP.
+If your project was shot or finished in a different framerate guaranteed playback will be venue-dependent.

 AUDIO